tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Vet 1 told me that the stones were struvite on analysis.
 His receptionist was advised to give home-cooked food and never to give dry dog food.

 The receptionist had gone to study at the University.
 She was quite happy to see me one day when I dropped by to visit Vet 1's mother at the surgery.
-A reticent slim fair Chinese lady in her early twenties working temporarily in the Surgery.
-I wished we had said hello.
+A reticent slim fair Chinese lady in her early twenties, she was working temporarily in the Surgery.
+I wished she could say hello to me but she was the girl of few words.
+A girl of no words.

 Copyright © Asiahomes Internet